 Below is a list of some of the most common sawsawan and the Filipino dishes they are usually paired with:

-Soy sauce is often paired with fried, grilled, and steamed food.
-Since it is salty, a calamansi or two is squeezed in to give a tinge of sourness to the sauce.
+Toyo is often paired with fried, grilled, and steamed food.
+Since it is salty, a calamansi or two is squeezed in to give a tinge of sourness/acidity to the sauce.

 Abe’s Farm’s Knockout Knuckles

-Like soy sauce, vinegar is paired with fried and grilled food, often mixed with onion, garlic and chili.
+Like toyo, suka is paired with fried and grilled food, often mixed with onion, garlic and chili.

 Isla Sugbu’s Crispy Calamares

-Vinegar is also a popular dipping sauce for street food like fishball and isaw (chicken intestine), even for the famous balut (fertilized duck egg).
+Suka is also a popular dipping sauce for street food like fishball and isaw (skewered chicken intestine), even for the famous balut (fertilized duck egg).

 El Corazon’s Pescado Calamar Bola-Bola

-The broths of favorite Filipino soup dishes like Sinigang, Nilaga, and Bulalo are often modified with a splash of fish sauce, with a bit of calamansi and chili.
+The broths of favorite Filipino soup dishes like sinigang, nilaga, and bulalo are often modified with a splash of patis, with a bit of calamansi and chili.

 Inapuyan’s Sinigang na Lechon